mianbreton/pysco/README.md

 ##### Parquet format

-Particle snapshots are written as _parquet_ files in the directory `base/output_XXXXX`
+Particle snapshots can also be written as _parquet_ files in the directory `base/output_XXXXX`

 The name formatting is `particles_theory_ncoarseN_XXXXX.parquet`

-The parquet file contains six columns: x, y, z, vx, vy, vz.
+The parquet file contains six columns: `x, y, z, vx, vy, vz`.
 These files can be read as

 ```python
 import pandas as pd